 - gas: Gas provided for execution

-- static: Whether called in read-only context
+- read_only: Whether called in a read-only context

 Returns: